jrosebud/jrosebud.github.io/winter2015/lesson05/slides/slides.md

 Over time, many developers maintain their own personal libraries of code that they use over and over again.
 This is a good practice.
 If you find yourself looking up specific CSS rules (like how to make a gradient, for example), or use a lot of specific jQuery scripts (like a slideshow script), it's good to put these snippets somewhere.

-You can do something as simple as have a running text file, or you could set up snippets in your text editor, or you could use an online service, such as Snipplr (http://snipplr.com).
+You can do something as simple as have a running text file, or you could set up snippets in your text editor, or you could use an online service, such as [Snipplr](http://snipplr.com).

 ---